Capital punishment in Iran: Hudud crimes

-Hudud crimes are a class of crime laid down in the Quran and considered to be comparable to felonies.
+Hudud crimes are mentioned in the Quran and considered to be comparable to felonies.
 Some of these laws are part of Iran's penal code, while others are not.
-Their punishments are laid down in the Quran and Hadith.
+Their punishments are also described in the Quran and Hadith.
 Hadud crimes must be proven by confession, two witnesses (four witnesses in the case of adultery), or in rare cases, by "judge's knowledge" (where, based on available evidence, the defendant's guilt is extremely obvious).
 If the prosecution cannot provide the proof for a hadud crime, it is tried as a lesser tazir crime.
 The application of hudud crimes differ significantly in Iran from what is prescribed by classical Sharia.
 Conviction for these require a high proof rate, and cannot be given when there is any reasonable doubt.
 All hudud crimes also have a tazir penalty, and in most cases the perpetrator is sentenced to the tazir penalty.
 If a perpetrator is repentant, the hudud punishment could be pardoned.

 In the majority of cases, people who commit a hudud offensive would be given tazir punishments such as imprisonment or fines, but in some serious cases, the hudud punishment could be given in addition to it.

-Moharebeh (waging war against God or people) is a crime where a weapon is used with violence to "create fear or disruption against national security and citizens", such as armed robbery, kidnapping, and treason.
-It is punishable by death or imprisonment, usually for life.
-In cases of armed robbery/kidnapping (or even rape), the death penalty is usually applied if a person died as a result of the perpetrator's actions, or public order was compromised.
+Moharebeh ("waging war against God" or "war against the State") is a charge levied against people who commit acts against the government.
+Another related crime is Mofsede-fel-arz, which is "spreading corruption on the earth", which can be applied for political crimes such as treason.
+The Iran's judiciary system has also used another related crime, Baghy, which is translated to "armed rebellion against the Islamic government", especially against protesters during the 2022 Mahsa Amini protests.
+These are punishable by death or life imprisonment.

 Similarly, a court could find that if a person's crimes (of any type) were heinous enough, and the person is a continued threat to society, they are guilty of "Mofsede-Fel-Arz" (spreading corruption on the earth), which is a related crime and punishable by death/imprisonment.

 However, moharebeh and mofsede-fel-arz are famous for being political charges disguised as religious crimes.
 These are often levied against those involved in espionage, treason, activism, opposition to the government, or terrorism.
 In 2008, "operation of prostitution rings" and "running pornographic websites/businesses" were added to the list.
 Large scale economic crimes that disrupt the economy are also punishable by death if the perpetrator is found guilty of mofsede-fel-arz.
 Belonging to an armed anti-regime opposition group or being part of "riotous disturbances"/ "armed acts" against the state are punishable by death or imprisonment if the perpetrator is found guilty of moharebeh.